nvaccess/nvda/devDocs/buildSystemNotes.md

 ## Motivation for using virtual environments

-In order to ensure the build environment is clean, no conflicts with other installed packages
+Ensures the build environment is clean, and there are no conflicts with other installed packages.

-NVDA and its build system have has many Python dependencies.
+NVDA and its build system have many Python dependencies.
 Using `pip` and a virtual environment means:
 - Updating is easier than git submodules.
-  E.G. wxPython no longer has to pre-built and stored in our bin repo.
+  E.G. wxPython no longer has to be pre-built and stored in our bin repo.
 - Developers need to sync/update their submodules less often.
 - More consistency for dependencies.
 - IDE's can be configured more easily.